Bader

 Bader Primary uses triangulated monitoring throughout the year to gauge the impact of the Maths curriculum across school.
 The impact of the curriculum is seen in:

-• Progress has consistently risen over the last five years in maths in Key Stage 1 and Key Stage 2 SATs
+• Progress has consistently risen over the last five years in maths in Key Stage 1 and Key Stage 2 SATs.

-• Standards and abilities within fluency skills have risen and are embedded throughout school
+• Standards and abilities within fluency skills have risen and are embedded throughout school.

-• Reasoning skills are improving and children can vocalise their understanding and apply to all topics
+• Reasoning skills are improving and there is more focus on mathematical vocabulary.
+Children are improving their ability to vocalise their understanding and apply it to all topics.

-• Stimulating environments within the classroom and practical resources to engage and encourage independent learners
+• Stimulating environments within the classroom and practical resources to engage and encourage independent learners.

-• Learners that develop and build upon the previous skills from each year
+• Learners that develop and build upon the previous skills from each year.

-• An accessible curriculum which allows learners of all abilities to be included and challenged appropriately
+• An accessible curriculum which allows learners of all abilities to be included and challenged appropriately.

-• Quality resources and curriculum create familiarity with expectations and methods
+• Quality resources and curriculum create familiarity with expectations and methods.

-• Concrete, pictorial and abstract methods engage all learners and develop understanding of a mastery curriculum
+• Concrete, pictorial and abstract methods engage all learners and develop understanding of a mastery curriculum.